BartDeWaal/ERPN/README.md

 If the arrow is pointing at something, delete that instead of item x.

+#### Multiply
+Bound to `*`.
+Calculates x*y.

+If the arrow is pointing at something, multiplies x and whatever the pointer is pointing at without removing what the pointer is pointing at.

+If there is nothing in the stack, it will return a default value of 1.0.

 #### Subtract
 Bound to `-`.
 Calculates y-x.